7/31/2024

 Pratham Deer

 Good morning.
-Thank you for joining Ryerson Holding Corporation's Second Quarter 2024 earnings call.
+Thank you for joining Ryerson Holding Corporation's second quarter 2024 earnings call.
 On our call, we have Eddie Lehner, Ryerson's President and Chief Executive Officer, Mike Burbach, our Chief Operating Officer, Jim Claussen, our Chief Financial Officer, and Molly Cannon, our Chief Accounting Officer and Corporate Controller.
-John North, our Executive Vice President of Operations, Mike Hamilton, our Vice President of Corporate Supply Chain, and Jorge Berestain, our Vice President of Finance, will be joining us for Q&A. Certain comments on this call contain forward-looking statements within the meaning of the federal securities laws.
+John Worth, our Executive Vice President of Operations, Mike Hamilton, our Vice President of Corporate Supply Chain, and Jorge Berestain, our Vice President of Finance, will be joining us for Q&A. Certain comments on this call contain forward-looking statements within the meaning of the federal securities laws.
 These statements involve a number of risks and uncertainties that could cause actual results to differ materially from those implied by the forward-looking statements.
-These risks include, but are not limited to, those set forth under risk factors in our annual report on Form 10K for the year ended December 31, 2023, our quarterly report on Form 10Q for the quarter ended June 30, 2024, and in other filings with the Securities and Exchange Commission.
+These risks include but are not limited to those set forth under risk factors in our annual report on Form 10-K for the year ended December 31st, 2023, our quarterly report on Form 10-Q for the quarter ended June 30th, 2024, and in other filings with the Securities and Exchange Commission.
+You are cautioned not to place undue reliance on these forward-looking statements which speak only as of the date they are made and are not guarantees of future performance.
+In addition, our remarks today refer to several non-GAAP financial measures that are intended to supplement, but not substitute for, the most directly comparable GAAP measures.
+A reconciliation of non-GAAP measures to the most directly comparable GAAP financial measures is provided in our earnings release filed on form 8K yesterday, also available on the investor relations section of our website.
+I'll now turn the call over to Eddie.

 speaker